 Through the Code Miner script pages, you can specify which Code Miner databases to use with a particular project and you can create, update and add new databases to the Code Miner library.
-The 'Services' page allows you to specify a local Code Miner library, or that you wish to access the library available through a Code Miner Service.
+The 'Services' page allows you to specify a local Code Miner library, or that you want to access the library available through the Sparx Intel Service.